Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Common Practices of ADS Testing

-\textbf{End-to-end driving models.} While SE testing research has mainly focused on testing end-to-end (E2E) driving models~\cite{simonyan2014very, he2016deep}, only 31\% of survey participants developed and tested E2E driving models.
-E2E driving models treat the entire driving pipeline as a single learning model, from receiving input data from sensors to generating vehicle controls.
-PilotNet~\cite{bojarski2017explaining} and OpenPilot~\cite{openpilot} are examples of E2E driving models.

-During the interview, participants pointed out that end-to-end models are less preferred since they cannot handle complicated driving scenarios and often suffer from generalizability issues.
-For example, P7 said, \textit{``Training an end-to-end driving model requires a large amount of data.
-And end-to-end driving models are also easily over-fitting and perform worse than multi-module systems.''}
+\textbf{End-to-end driving models.} 31\% of survey participants said they worked on end-to-end (E2E) driving models, while none of the interviewees worked on E2E driving models.
+E2E driving models such as PilotNet~\cite{bojarski2017explaining} and OpenPilot~\cite{openpilot} treat the entire driving pipeline as a single deep learning model, from processing sensor data to generating vehicle controls.
+During the interview, participants pointed out that E2E driving models are less preferred in the industry, since they cannot handle complicated driving scenarios and often suffer from generalizability issues.
+For example, P7 said, \textit{``Training an E2E driving model requires a large amount of data.
+And E2E driving models can easily over-fit and perform worse than multi-module systems.''}

-\titlebox{Common Practice 1:}{The majority of industrial practitioners reported to work on multi-module autonomous driving systems while SE researchers are mainly focusing on testing end-to-end driving models. }
+\begin{finding}{} {The majority of ADS practitioners reported to work on multi-module ADSs rather than end-to-end driving models.
+Therefore, multi-module ADSs deserve more attention in future research. }\end{finding}